e18e/e18e/docs/blog/tinyglobby-migration.md

 Since some people from e18e were also stuck on lightweight globs, we decided it was best if my little tsup PR of less than 100 lines would be turned into its own library, so that others could benefit from its small size.
-This is the story of that library.

-## tinyglobby

-`tinyglobby` is an attempt at having a glob library that's as small as possible without sacrificing on performance.

 ## Dependency savings